 Words That Navigate

-Hertz tapped Navigation Solutions to develop an in-car GPS unit and software to offer in rental vehicles as an optional add-on.
-The service NeverLost included a Travel Guide function, compiled of thousands of points of interest across the United States, all of which needed pithy descriptions.
+Hertz tapped Navigation Solutions to develop NeverLost in-car GPS unit and software.
+The car rental add-on featured a Travel Guide, compiled of thousands of points of interest across the United States.

 View of travel guide user interface